hschhhwwwo0o/yamu/README.md

 ![Example](./md/MVC6.png)

-> _«The modular monolith is a variation as a subset of the single-process monolith: a single process consists of separate modules, each of which can be worked on independently, but all of which must still be combined»_
+> _«The modular monolith is a variation as a subset of the single-process monolith: a single process consists of separate modules, each of which can be worked on independently, but all of which must still be combined»_.
 >
 > <ins>«From monoliths to microservices» by Sam Newman</ins>

-<ins>You can read more about this paragraph here /app/yamu-react-app/README.md</ins>
+<ins>You can read more about this paragraph here /app/yamu-react-app/README.md.</ins>

 <br />